 New Year’s is a great time to make goals for the coming months.
-This year, use the skills you’ve learned at cooking classes in Boulder to achieve new goals with cooking.
+This year, use the skills you’ve learned in culinary school to achieve new goals with cooking.
 Here are some resolutions to try out:

 Use more local ingredients